-The selected consolidated financial data presented as of and for the years ended December 31, 2017, 2016, 2015, 2014 and 2013 have been derived from the consolidated financial statements of SMLP.
+The selected consolidated financial data presented as of and for the years ended December 31, 2018, 2017, 2016, 2015 and 2014 have been derived from the consolidated financial statements of SMLP.

-These financial statements reflect the results of operations of (i) Summit Utica since December 2014; (ii) Tioga Midstream since April 2014; (iii) Ohio Gathering since January 2014; (iv) Mountaineer Midstream since June 2013; (v) Bison Midstream, Polar and Divide and Meadowlark Midstream since February 2013; and (vi) Red Rock Gathering, DFW Midstream and Grand River for all periods presented.
-SMLP recognized its drop down acquisitions at Summit Investments' historical cost because the acquisitions were executed by entities under common control.
-The excess of Summit Investments' net investment over consideration paid and recognized for a contributed subsidiary is recognized as an addition to partners' capital, while the excess of consideration paid and recognized over net investment is recognized as a reduction to partners' capital.
+These financial statements reflect the results of operations of (i) Summit Utica since December 2014; (ii) Tioga Midstream since April 2014; (iii) Ohio Gathering since January 2014; and (iv) Bison Midstream, Polar and Divide, Meadowlark Midstream, Red Rock Gathering, DFW Midstream, Grand River and Mountaineer Midstream for all periods presented.
 Due to the common control aspect, we account for drop down transactions on an "as-if pooled" basis for the periods during which common control existed.